casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

             }
         }

-        // Here we call the helper function to query on specific named keys defined in the contract.
+        // Here, we call the helper function to query on named keys defined in the contract.

         // Returns the name of the token pub fn name(&self) -> String {